NickNaso/ghostscript4js/README.md

 ## Installation options

-The module ghostscript4js allow you to use some installation options that you can use when in your operating system something is different against standard installation.
+The module ghostscript4js allows you to use some installation options that you can use when in your operating system something is different against standard installation.

-**--GS4JS_HOME** Set the GS4JS_HOME variable that represent the path in your system where is located the ghostscript library
+**--GS4JS_HOME** Set the GS4JS_HOME variable that represents the path in your system where is located the ghostscript library

 Es. ```npm install ghostscript4js --GS4JS_HOME="C:/gs/bin"```

-**--GS4JS_LIB** Set the GS4JS_LIB variable that represent the file name for the ghostscript library installed in your system
+**--GS4JS_LIB** Set the GS4JS_LIB variable that represents the file name for the ghostscript library installed in your system

 Es. ```npm install ghostscript4js --GS4JS_LIB="libgs.so"```

 ### Only for Windows

-**--GS4JS_DLL** Set the GS4JS_DLL variable that represent the file name for the ghostscript DLL installed in your windows system
+**--GS4JS_DLL** Set the GS4JS_DLL variable that represents the file name for the ghostscript DLL installed in your windows system

 Es. ```npm install ghostscript4js --GS4JS_DLL="gsdll64.dll"```